What Is a Medicare Supplement?

 When Can I Enroll into a Medicare Supplement?

-People typically enroll in a Medicare Supplement 1-3 months before they start Medicare Part B. When you start Medicare Part B, you have 6 months from the 1st day it starts to enroll into any Medicare Supplement without answering any health questions because you are in guaranteed issue enrollment period.
+People typically enroll in a Medicare Supplement 1-3 months before they start Medicare Part B. The plan will not go into effect until the Part B effective date or later depending on when you enroll.
+When you start Medicare Part B, you have 6 months from the 1st day it starts to enroll into any Medicare Supplement without answering any health questions because you are in a guaranteed issue enrollment period.
 After 6 months, if you want to sign up for a Medicare Supplement, change the Medicare Supplement you are currently enrolled in, or switch to a different company, you will most likely have to pass a health history questionnaire.
 If you are unable to pass the questionnaire, you may be denied for a Medicare Supplement.
 Each insurance company has different health questionnaires.

 Important Medicare Supplement Facts